 Metastatic cancer kills – that is the universal rule.

-Instead of weakening the body with poisons and radiation, the far more rational (and genuinely scientific) approach is to strengthen the body, to give it the nutritional tools that allow it to fight the cancer and at the same time use appropriate nutritional means that weaken and take the power away from the cancer.
+Instead of weakening the body, the far more rational (and scientific) approach is to strengthen the body.
+To give it the nutritional tools that allow it to fight the cancer.
+At the same time I use appropriate nutritional means that weaken and take the power away from the cancer.

 We find that in most instances, this not only allows longer survival times, but does so with a vastly improved quality of life.

 Patricia Jordan DVM